 - Proposer – the company

 - Term- 10-15 years on the basis of retirement age or service contract.

-- Accident benefit and nomination are not allowed.
+- Accident benefits and nominations are not allowed.

-- Assignment is allowed only in case of absolute assignment in favour of the key-man if he leaves the job of the company.
+- Assignment is allowed only in case of absolute assignment in favor of the key man if he leaves the job of the company.

 - In the standard policy forms following changes should be done while issuing the key-man insurance.

 - Delete the words “nominee under section 39 of the insurance act”.